LacunaOmnibus/MontyLacuna/README.md

       supporting that.
 Even if that's not the case, ExtendedInterpolation seems to be the source of the problem, and it's not providing that much benefit.

 - I can't replicate any of the above.
+    - 64 bit Windows 8
+    - Tried both 64 bit and 32 bit AS Python 3.4.1.0
+      - On each attempt, after uninstalling the previous python installs, I deleted c:\Python34\
-64 bit Windows 8, brand new 32-bit AS Python 3.4.1.0, brand new MontyLacuna .zip file, walked through the instructions and ended up being able to run ships_report.py just fine.
+    - For both Python versions, I walked through the instructions and ended up being able to run both ships_report.py and spies_report.py just fine.
-    - I guess I need to re-try this with the 64-bit AS python; I think I downloaded the 32-bit version.
-Whatever, I need to try again with both versions to confirm they both work.